 Each year the Federation offers to its members a number of awards for study in Australia and overseas.
-Details of awards are included in a booklet available from Australian Federation of University Women.
-The NSW Branch Office is located in the Dymocks Building, 428 George Street, Sydney NSW 2000 (tel 232 5629).
+Details of awards are included in a booklet available from the Australian Federation of University Women Inc, 8th Floor, Dymocks Building, 428 George Street, Sydney NSW 2000 (tel 02 9232 5629).